 Gorilla Glass by Corning is a glass used in most industrial touchscreens.
 This glass is chemically strengthened to be able to withstand the toughest environments, falling at around 7h on the Mohs hardness scale.

 While strength of the glass is extremely important, it is also beneficial to know what touchscreen type is needed.
 Industrial touchscreens often come in either resistive or projected capacitive (PCAP) touchscreens.
 Resistive touchscreens are reliable and responsive to both bare and gloved hands.
 PCAP screens are more scratch resistant and have multitouch sensibility.

-Sunlight readable liquid-crystal displays (LCD) are a common feature when shopping for an industrial touchscreen.
+Sunlight readable liquid-crystal displays (LCD) are a common feature when shopping for an industrial touchscreen and panel PCs.
 This refers to the brightness of the screen measured in Nits.
 Typical LCD panels have a screen brightness between 250 Nits to 450 Nits.
 LCD brightness of 800 Nits or higher is generally considered sunlight readable, but most sunlight readable displays are 1000 Nits.
 Increasing the brightness of the LCD panel backlight is the most common method of making an LCD panel sunlight readable.

 It's important to note that an industrial touchscreen's ability to be classified as sunlight readable does not mean that it's safe to expose the screen to direct sunlight all day, every day.
 Typically a cover or hood is required to protect the touchscreen from constant, prolonged exposure to UV rays.
 Limited exposure is fine, however, and in situations where the screen needs to be read and used in sunlight, visibility will be no problem with one of these sunlight readable screens.